 Yes.
-There will likely be opportunities for remote learners to join; however, we have not yet established when and how frequent these opportunities will be presented as introduction of new students is based on safety measures established by the Department of Health.
+There will likely be opportunities for remote learners to join; however, we have not yet established when and how frequent these opportunities will be presented as introduction of new students to the cohorts is based on safety measures established by the Department of Health.